Wind Tunnel

 Develop a compact open-loop wind tunnel for aerodynamic testing of scale models and vehicle components.

-Measure drag, lift, and side forces using integrated Arduino-based sensors and load cells.
+Measure drag and lift using integrated Arduino-based sensors and load cells.

 Capture real-time airflow data (velocity, pressure, and temperature) for analysis and calibration.